ese-msc/c-primer/_sources/part_two/01_datatypes.md

     return 0;
 }
 ```
 both fail to compile.
-The first because `a` has been redeclared and the second because the `a` in `a=6;` hasn't been declared to have any type in its own score.
+The first because `a` has been redeclared and the second because the `a` in `a=6;` hasn't been declared to have any type in its own scope.
 Meanwhile

 ```c++
 int main() {